These beautiful 5-petal white flower varieties are perfect for balancing out the vibrancy in any garden without overwhelming the place!

 Botanical Name: Primula vulgaris

-In nature, you would find primroses along streams, ponds, and in woodland gardens, but you can also grow them indoors in containers, gardens, and borders.
-They make for excellent displays because of their fragrant, showy petals that range from white to pale yellow or cream.
+You may have seen primroses along streams, ponds, and in woodland gardens, but they can be grown indoors in containers.
+They make excellent displays due to their fragrant, showy petals, which range from white to pale yellow or cream.

 13. Yarrow